cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 ## <a id='manage-app-urls'></a>Manage Application URLs ##

 You add, edit, and remove URLs mapped to the currently selected application in the **General** pane when the **Applications and Services** tab is selected.
-Click the pencil icon to display the **Mapped URIs Configuration** pane.
+Click the pencil icon to display the **Mapped URIs Configuration** window.

 <img src="/images/sts/manage-uris-configuration.png" />